perfmoron/BuggyCarsRating/README.md

 * Maven: 3.9.2

 ### Pre-requisites
-* jdk 1.8 and above
+* jdk 1.8 and above - download and install with defaults from the oracle website
-* maven
+* maven - download from the apache website and add path to environment variables
-* Intellij
+* Intellij - community edition is sufficient
-* Latest Webdriver (depending on the type and the version of the browser used)
+* Chromedriver - Version depending on the type and the version of the browser used.

 ### Execution instructions